Podgora, Split-Dalmatia County

-Podgora ([pôdɡora]) is a small town in the Split-Dalmatia County of Croatia.
+Podgora ([pôdɡora]) is a town in the Split-Dalmatia County of Croatia.
 It is located on the Adriatic coastline of Dalmatia, 65 km south of Split and 135 km north of Dubrovnik.
-The town has a population of 1,268 (2011) while the municipality of Podgora (which includes several smaller towns) has a population of 2,518 (2011).

 Podgora has a largely tourism-based economy.
 With its five hotels, it has four times as many beds as inhabitants.

+Population

+In 2021, the municipality had 2233 residents in the following 5 settlements: